 | Per-User Costs Scale Fast | $19/user × 10 team members = $190/mo—often more than flat-rate team plans. |

-| Entry-Level Sweet Spot | $29-$49/month range (Dialzara, Synthflow, Welco, Rosie) offers best value for small businesses. |
+| Entry-Level Sweet Spot | $29–$49/month range (Dialzara, Synthflow, Welco, Rosie) offers the best AI receptionist pricing small business owners can find without sacrificing core features. |

 | Human Backup Premium | Hybrid AI + human services (Smith.ai) cost 2-3× more but worth it for complex call handling. |